MihaMarkic/modern-vice-pdb-monitor/README.md

 App is currently in *alpha* state.
 Feel free to open issues, if you are in a mood for contributing a PR, ask first.
 Find binaries in the Release section, for now just win-x64.
 If you want to run it on another OS, compile it your self: just clone repo, open solution and compile it.
 Or just use *dotnet* command line.

+## Chat

+I'm mostly hanging out at [Everything C64 discord development channel](https://discord.gg/SFQaN4jgqm) and [Mastodon](https://mastodon.social/@mihamarkic) as @mihamarkic@mastodon.social.

 ## Getting started

+Application was first developed with ACME as compiler in mind, then it was modified to be compiler agnostic and lastly Oscar64 support was added where most of the work has been done since.
+Until I update documentation below, consider it quite obsolete and it might not even work with ACME for now.

+Oscar64 compilation should use these parameters, to minimize optimizations:

+`oscar64 .\YOURFILE.c -g -tm=c64 -tf=prg -n -O0`

 ### Requirements